vitiral/simple-quality/tools.md

 ### [artifact][7]: the design doc tool made for developers
-artifact will be our bread and butter for writing and linking our design to our source code.
+artifact will be our bread and butter for writing and linking our design to our source code and then hosting them as a webpage.
 This tool was designed specifically to facilitate the philosophy of software quality presented in this book. artifact will be the topic of the next chapter.

+At the end of the process, we will be able to host our design docs just like the artifact project [design docs][8].

 [1]: https://git-scm.com/
 [2]: http://rosettacode.org/wiki/Documentation